Are Gibson Basses Any Good

 Norlin period

 The Norlin era lasted from 1970 to 1983.
 In the late ’70s, Gibson was in financial trouble.
 The company was put up for sale.
-Then in 1984, Gibson was sold to Henry Juskiewicz and David Berryman.
-They rebuilt the company and produced some of the best bass guitars of all time.
+Then, in 1984, Gibson was sold to Henry Juskiewicz and David Berryman.
+They rebuilt the company and produced some of the best bass guitars ever.

-Several new-design guitars were produced during the Norlin period.
-The Gibson Corvus was the best of the new-design models.
+Several new guitar designs were produced during the Norlin period.
+The Gibson Corvus was the best of the new design models.
 It had a tremolo bridge, tuners, and a neck.
 The Corvus was a bit ugly, but it was very playable.
 It also had pickups and a five-way switch.

 The Gibson Explorer was also produced during this time.
-The guitar was designed by Bill Lawrence.
+Bill Lawrence designed the guitar.
 Its neck was shaped to compensate for stretching strings.
-It was also produced in Nashville.
+It was also made in Nashville.
 The guitars were inspected and professionally repaired.

 The Gibson Melody Maker Special is another good USA-built guitar.
-It’s not the most expensive guitar, but it has great features.
+It’s not the most expensive guitar, but it has excellent features.
 It costs less than $1000.
-It has coil tapping and a nice finish.
+It has coil tapping and a perfect finish.

 The Gibson SG Bass continues to be manufactured.
 It has a 120th Anniversary hard case and is lined in white.
 Its tremolo system is the Bigsby.
-The SG Bass continues in the RD bass, Flying V bass, and the G3 bass.
+The SG Bass continues in the RD, Flying V, and G3 bass.

 A new incarnation of the EB

 EB Bass is Gibson’s new incarnation of their electric bass series.
-Its pickups are beefy alnico 5 humbuckers that offer a broad range of tones and features.
+Its pickups are beefy Alnico 5 humbuckers that offer a broad range of tones and features.
 It has a glued-in grade-A maple neck and a clean finish that doesn’t have rough edges.
-Featuring a redesigned body and electronics, the EB Bass can handle a wide variety of gigging situations.
+The EB Bass can handle various gigging situations with a redesigned body and electronics.

-The EB Bass pickups were designed by Gibson luthier Jim DeCola.
+Gibson luthier Jim DeCola designed the EB Bass pickups.
 The pickups feature coil taps for single coil tones, a push/pull volume control, a master tone pot, and a beefy Alnico V rod magnet.
 Its bridge pickup produces brighter tones, while the neck pickup produces a darker, articulate timbre.
 Whether you’re a bluesy rocker or a jazzy blues bassist, the EB Bass can do it all.

 The EB bass’s body design draws inspiration from the Gibson SG, but its shape is more angular.
 The back of the EB’s body has a curvature that resembles a reversed Mosrite horn.
 In addition to the bridge pickup, EB basses have a two-point bar bridge with a cover.

 The EB Bass is available in four satin finishes.
 It also comes in an au naturel finish.
-The pickups have brassiness in the mids, and thick, rich tones.
-The EB’s bridge pickup is particularly useful for producing big, beefy tones.
+The pickups have brassiness in the mids and thick, rich tones.
+The EB’s bridge pickup is handy for producing big, beefy tones.
 It’s also great for use with the coil tap.
-Its bridge position can be blended with separate volume controls, or turned off entirely.
+Its bridge position can be blended with separate volume controls or turned off entirely.

 What Genre Are Gibson Basses Good For?